hoyekan/hoyekan.github.io/content/projects/MarchenCode/index.md

 description: "MarchenCode"

 summary: "MarchenCode contains Python code to compute the Green's functions from single-sided surface reflectivity data.
-It also contains code to perform Marchenko-based imaging using decomposed Green’s functions (upgoing).
+It also contains code to perform Marchenko-based imaging using decomposed Green’s functions (upgoing)."

 cover:
     image: "marchenko.png"